nepok/ml-elective-german-ground-law/README.md

 ## Requirements

 No requirements are needed, just click on "Run in Google Colab" when looking at the main .ipynb file.
+If you want to try it on your own, upload the file 'Grundgesetz.txt' from this repository into Google Colab.

 ## Usage